-Periodontal Disease, a chronic infection of the gums, is caused by bacterial plaque that accumulate on teeth and destroy the gums.
+Gum Disease or Periodontal Disease, is a chronic infection of the gums.
+It is caused by bacterial plaque that accumulate on teeth and destroy the gums.
 Plaque can build up on teeth if improper brushing and flossing habits have occurred, though some people are more prone to plaque buildup than others.
 Various medications and health conditions also contribute to the development of gum disease.

 Also called gum disease, periodontal disease is evident when pockets form at the gum line.
 These pockets occur when bacteria eat away at the bond between teeth and gums.
 Then, in the pockets, bacteria breed and thrive, ultimately creating bigger and deeper pockets.
 Overtime, gum disease can destroy the bone that holds a tooth in place.
 When gum and bone degenerate, a tooth can loosen or fall out.
 Eighty percent of Americans have some sort of periodontal disease.